junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-Amodiaquine
+**Amodiaquine**

- Often comes in: 153 or 200 mg tablets
+_Often comes in:_  153 or 200 mg tablets
 Amodiaquine is used with artesunate to treat falciparum malaria.

 Amodiaquine and artesunate sometimes come together in a combined tablet.

 This combination may be less safe for people with HIV.

-Dosage of amodiaquine—using tablets of 153 mg
+_Dosage of_ amodiaquine—using tablets of 153 mg
 For treatment of falciparum malaria, give once a day for 3 days.

 In each dose give:

-adults and children over 13 years: 4 tablets children 7 to 13 years: 2 tablets
+- adults and children over 13 years: 4 tablets

+- children 7 to 13 years: 2 tablets

-children 1 to 6 years: 1 tablet
+- children 1 to 6 years: 1 tablet

-children 5 months to 1 year: 1⁄2 tablet
+- children 5 months to 1 year: 1⁄2 tablet

 Also give artesunate.

-Quinine
-(quinine sulfate or quinine bisulfate)
+**Quinine (quinine sulfate or quinine bisulfate)**

- Often comes in: tablets of 300 mg or 650 mg
+_Often comes in:_  tablets of 300 mg or 650 mg

 Quinine is used to treat resistant falciparum malaria (malaria that does not get better with other medicines) and severe malaria, including malaria that affects the brain.

-For resistant falciparum malaria, it should be taken along with Artemisinin Combination Therapy (ACT).
+For resistance to falciparum malaria, it should be taken along with **Artemisinin Combination Therapy (ACT).**

 For women in the first 3 months of pregnancy, quinine with clindamycin can be used to treat falciparum malaria instead of ACT.